November 28, 2018 report

 A team of researchers with the French National Centre for Scientific Research has found an example of environmental microplastics disrupting a predator-prey relationship.
 In their paper published in the journal Biology Letters, the group describes their study of the impact of microplastic consumption on the common periwinkle and what they found.

-To find out if the heavy metals or other toxic substances eaten by the periwinkle cause disruptive changes, the researchers gathered some specimens and brought them into the lab for testing.
+To find out if the or other eaten by the periwinkle cause disruptive changes, the researchers gathered some specimens and brought them into the lab for testing.
 They also collected crabs to use as predators.

 The researchers note that in their experiments, the levels of toxicity in the microplastics were equivalent to those on a typical beach, thus representing real-world conditions.
 The researchers suggest their findings hint at major changes happening in the marine environment due to the microplastics introduced by us humans.